joshbegley/nyt-latest/README.md

 **Pence Won’t Appeal Ruling Forcing Testimony to Jan.
 6 Grand Jury, Aide Says**\
-`A decision may clear the way for what could be consequential testimony that federal prosecutors have long sought as they explore Donald J. Trump’s attempts to stay in office.`\
+`The decision may clear the way for what could be consequential testimony that federal prosecutors have long sought as they explore Donald J. Trump’s attempts to stay in office.`\
 https://nytimes.com/2023/04/05/us/politics/pence-jan-6-testimony.html?searchResultPosition=1

 **Italian Ex-Prime Minister Silvio Berlusconi Is Hospitalized**\